vrandezo/lambda-cli/README.md

 - .label: if a ZID, returns the label, if a label, returns all matching ZIDs with their types.
 - .reload: reloads a specific ZID.
 Without arguments, deletes all cache.
+- .tokens: use on and off to show tokenization; any other input gets tokenized

 ## Configuration